Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe seventh card, placed on the bottom right of the triangle represents the force that opposes the bottom left card.
-These forces may be external, but they are frequently one's own inner archetypes in conflict.
-Eleggua (Six of Discs), when reversed: Insolence and conceit with material things.
+Click for DetailsThe card at the bottom right of the circle represents the most likely outcome of the situation given present circumstances.
+Six of Pentacles (Success), when reversed: Insolence and conceit with material things.
 Overconfidence, bad investments, and imprudent handing of acquired wealth.
 Contempt for those less fortunate.
 Deception and petty disputes driven by greed and envy.